How To Respond To Bad Online Reviews For Your Business In 2022: The Ultimate Guide

 Many customers only want to communicate via private messages and will refuse to respond to you publicly, so it’s important to respond to them both privately and publicly.
 Your private message can elaborate on more details than you may want to discuss publicly, especially if your company deals with confidential information or services.

-Bonus: A Famous Walt Disney approach to handling bad reviews: H.E.A.R.D.
+Bonus: A Famous Walt Disney approach on how to handle bad reviews: H.E.A.R.D.

 This technique was (was) pioneered by the Walt Disney Company, a business that hosts 135 million people in their parks each year, many of them angry parents that have to answer to even angrier five-year-olds.
 As mentioned in this blog, here is how this technique works: